 There are 3 types of uveitis.
 They are based on which part of the uvea is affected.

 Swelling of the uvea near the front of the eye is called anterior uveitis.
-It starts suddenly and symptoms can last up to 8 weeks.
+It starts suddenly and symptoms can last many weeks.
 Some forms of anterior uveitis are ongoing, while others go away but keep coming back.